Difficulty Level

 SVG (scaled vector graphic) files are 2D drawings that the Bantam Tools software can interpret and generate toolpaths.
 Any object in an SVG file with a border or fill will be machined.
 The Bantam Tools software looks at strokes and fills to determine the inside and outside of shapes in a design.
 The software combines the resulting shape with the tools you’ve selected, as well as the scaling, placement, and any other settings you specify.
 Then it calculates the toolpaths that the Desktop CNC Milling Machine will follow.

 Advanced SVG handling allows you to do multiple cutout operations in one file using color coding.
 This project uses advanced SVG handling.
+Color layering lets you set colors in your SVG to assign multiple operations in a single file.

 To learn more about working with SVGs, check out these resources: